 See the worksheets for Emergencies 2, 3 and 4 for additional practice.
+Inform learners that Emergencies 3 and 4 build on the first two emergencies by asking for the location.
 Provide multiple opportunities for practice, so that learners will feel comfortable describing various emergency situations in a 911 call.

-Answer Key (possible answers):

 Emergency 1 Emergency 3

+Ambulance Police

 There was an accident .
-I think my husband is having a heart attack.
+100 Benns Avenue.

-A woman is injured .
-No (he is unconscious)
+A woman is injured/bleeding .
+Someone is breaking into a car .

-She is bleeding .

 Emergency 2 Emergency 4

+Fire Ambulance

 A car is on fire .
+145 Park Road.

+No one is injured/hurt .
 A man is injured .

-No. No one is injured/hurt.
 I think he hurt/hit his head.

-He hurt his back.

-No (he is unconscious)
+No (he is unconscious/not conscious).